nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

     1. Test case: `delete 0`<br>
+       Expected: No applicant is deleted.
+Error details shown in the result display where indexes should be non-zero unsigned integers.

+    1. Test case: `delete 1 1`<br>
-       Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+       Expected: No applicant is deleted.
+Error details shown in the result display where there should not be any duplicate indexes.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect delete commands to try: `delete`, `delete x`(where x is larger than the list size), `delete Alexander`<br>
-       Expected: Similar to previous.
+       Expected: Similar to previous two test cases.

-1. _{ more test cases …​ }_

 ### Saving data

 1. Dealing with missing/corrupted data files

-    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+    1. Prerequisites: There is already an existing saved `addressbook.json` file located in the data file of your home RecruitIn directory.

+    1. Test case: Ensure RecruitIn is closed.
+Corrupt the `addressbook.json` file by typing random letters into it before running RecruitIn.<br>
+       Expected: RecruitIn will run normally, but with an empty list of applicants.

+    1. Test case: Ensure RecruitIn is closed.
+Delete the `addressbook.json` file before running RecruitIn.<br>
+       Expected: RecruitIn will run normally, but with the sample list applicants displayed.

+   1. Other incorrect test cases to try: The above two test cases can be tried without closing RecruitIn beforehand.<br>
+      Expected: RecruitIn will run normally without any side-effects.